The Three Hundred Project: quest of clusters of galaxies morphology and dynamical state through Zernike Polynomials: Synthetic clusters dataset

 Mock $y$-maps of the above clusters catalogue are generated as described in \citet{Cui2018}.
 The performed procedure consists in discretizing the integration in Eq.~\eqref{eq12}, then obtaining 2D projections of the Compton parameter from a summation extended to all gas particles in a volume $dV$ along the line of sight $dl$:

 where $dA$ is the projected area ($dV=dAdl$), $T_i$ and $N_{e,i}$ are, respectively, the temperature and the number of electrons of the $i$th gas particle, $r$ is the particle position and $h_i$ and $W(r,h_i)$ are the smoothing length and the SPH smoothing kernel adopted in the hydrodynamical simulations.
 Each $y$-map is derived extending the sum in Eq.~\eqref{eq13} to a distance equal to $\pm1.4 R_{200}$ along the line of sight, being centred on the maximum density peak and with a fixed spatial resolution of 10\,kpc/pixel, in comoving units.
 Therefore, the pixel size in physical units changes as $1/(1+z)$ at different redshifts.
-We use 2D projected maps generated along three different directions.
+We use 2D projections maps generated along three different directions.
 We point out that, in this first approach, neither instrumental noise nor astrophysical backgrounds have been considered.

 In order to verify the impact of the clusters evolution on the $y$-maps and so on the Zernike polynomials fitting, we take under consideration all the objects sampled at the following three reference redshifts: $z=0$, 0.45 and 1.03.
 Considering the adopted cosmology, and having fixed the pixel size of each map as described above, the angular resolution is respectively equal to 5.25, 1.14 and 0.59 arcsec at the three redshifts.
-For each map we consider only an aperture with radius equal to $R_{500}$, according with what has been done for the 3D dynamical indicators.
-Furthermore, the aperture is set to the $y$-map centroid, as done in the previous morphological analysis in DL20 and more generally in real observations.
+For each map we only consider an aperture with radius equal to $R_{500}$, to be consistent with the 3D dynamical indicators in DL20.
+Specifically, we initially place the aperture on the centre of the map, in our case the projected position of the density peak, then we re-centre the aperture on the $y$-centroid within this domain.